Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 </br>

 -8/28/22 First added the "authenticateUser" to the /updateUser route.  /register and /login are still public routes.
-Also added to all routes for creating, updating, and deleting jobs.
+Also added authentication to all routes for creating, updating, and deleting jobs.
 Added bearer token testing in Postman to test routes with authentication bearer token.

 -8/28/22 Created auth.js middleware to also compare the user's JWT to the secret environment variable, throwing an UnAuthenticationError 401 if the token is not correct or has expired.